ryanq47/CS-EXTC2-HUB/README.md

 #### Potential Gotcha's:

- - For the ICMP Listener, you will need to disable [system ICMP responses](https://github.com/ryanq47/CS-EXTC2-ICMP?tab=readme-ov-file#setup):
+ - For the ICMP Listener, you will need to disable [system ICMP responses (step 5)](https://github.com/ryanq47/CS-EXTC2-ICMP?tab=readme-ov-file#setup):

 >This prevents incorrect ICMP responses from getting sent back from the host, instead of the ICMP listener.
 >